yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 unless asked, because the EFI is usually prepared on a different machine from the one being installed, and often on one that is not online.

-    vendor/opencore/<version>/Sample.plist   pinned template, 51 KB
+    vendor/opencore/<version>/Sample.plist    pinned config template
+    vendor/opencore/<version>/Utilities/      ocvalidate + macserial, all 3 hosts
     vendor/kexts.lock                         sha256 + upstream for every kext
-    EFI/OC/Kexts/                            the kexts themselves
+    EFI/                                      kexts, ACPI, drivers, resources

+`ocvalidate` and `macserial` are vendored for macOS, Windows and Linux, so a build validates itself and mints a fresh serial without ever fetching anything.
-`ocvalidate` and `macserial` are deliberately *not* vendored: 4 MB per OpenCore version, and each only improves a build rather than being required for one.
-When they are absent, validation is skipped and identity falls back to a placeholder, both with a warning.
+If a host has no matching binary the build still succeeds: validation is skipped and identity falls back to a placeholder, each with a warning.

 ## Commands

+    python3 tools/build.py --list                                  # what can be built
+    python3 tools/build.py --platform laptop --cpu kaby-lake --oem hp python3 tools/build.py --platform desktop --vendor amd \
+                           --cpu ryzen-threadripper --cores 8 --chipset b550-a520

     python3 tools/extract.py --out profiles   # profiles from the current tree python3 tools/verify.py  --comments       # equivalence gate